phpdev-uk/configuration-management-ansible/common/about-alternatives.md

 Although we will be focusing on Ansible, it is worth spending a few minutes looking at some of the popular alternatives.
-Examples which you may have heard of include CfEngine, Puppet and Chef.
+Examples which you may have heard of include CfEngine, Puppet, Chef and Salt.

 Puppet and Chef both have a strong Ruby background and focus more on declaring on how a server should look after configuration management has been applied,